MDM: a reactive management approach

 The announcement of Declarative Device Management (DDM) presents a substantial shift in Apple’s MDM philosophy.
 This new approach empowers the individual device to act more autonomously and proactively within the confines of policies from its management server.
 A device will detect its own state changes and take action based on defined criteria rather than waiting to hear back from the management server after phoning home.
 And instead of waiting for a recurring push for the server to learn about changes on a device, the device can proactively send its updated information directly to the server as needed.
 As a result, device information should be more accurate and reported back in a more timely fashion and policies can be applied faster on a device to better maintain its desired state.

-Declarative Management is made up of three core data models: declarations, status, and extensibility.
+DDM’s three core data models: declarations, status and extensibility

 Declarations are the payloads that define policy and desired state on a device.
 Declarations make up the policy an organization wants to define for a device.
 They are serialized as JSON objects (something worth noting as a change from the current use of plists) and have required properties that allow the policy to synchronize with the management server.
 Declarations come in four flavors:

 - Configurations: similar to what we currently use to apply settings and restrictions on devices (e.g., device passcode settings).